Reflection of light using a mirror

 1) angle of incidence i is greater than the critical angle c

-2) the light is travelling from a denser medium towards a less dense medium
+2) the light is travelling from an optically denser medium towards a less dense medium

 a) 38.8o b) 41.8o